subashniraula6/sms-spam-detection/README.md

 ---

-## Deployment of the trained Model in an application using Streamlit
+## Deployment of the trained Model using Streamlit
 1. [Overview](#overview)
 2. [Dependencies](#dependencies)
 3. [Preprocessing Function](#preprocessing-function)